 These disruptions present enormous opportunities for independent filmmakers and producers to create and program niche offerings to targeted audiences outside the confines of the mainstream media monoliths.

 These opportunities might come at the cost of abandoning or drastically limiting the cinema experience.
-But, the goal for content creators should be the broadest possible dissemination of a film, not getting a limited theatrical release on a handful of screens for ego points.
+But, the goal for content creators should be the broadest possible dissemination of a film, not getting a limited theatrical release on a handful of screens.